 There are people who do not know how to say “no”, which is why they engage in many activities and tasks and have an endless list of things to do.
 This often causes stress.
 Cortisol, the stress hormone, increases excessively when stress becomes chronic, keeping the body alert at all times.
 As a result, sleep disorders occur, both in terms of duration and quality.

 Using digital devices before bed

 The light from these devices can disturb your circadian rhythm by reducing your melatonin level.
-Experts recommend avoiding the use of technological devices at least 2 hours before bedtime.
+Experts recommend avoiding the use of technological devices from at least 2 hours before bedtime.

-These are just some of the causes that can lie behind a permanent fatigue.
+These are just some of the causes that can lie behind chronic fatigue.
 There are situations where much more serious factors are at stake and where fatigue is a predictor for certain ailments or diseases.
 In any case, a healthy lifestyle is recommended, which includes sufficient hours of rest, a quality diet and regular exercise.